Parks and environmental services privacy notice

 What authority does Harrogate Borough Council have to collect and use this information?

-The place-shaping and economic growth service process personal data under the following categories of lawfulness in the General Data Protection Regulation:
+Parks and Environmental Services process personal data under the following categories of lawfulness in the General Data Protection Regulation:

 6(1)(a) the data subject has given consent to the processing of his or her personal data for one of more specific purposes